Odin-SMR/qsmr/Settings/q_fields.rst

    but some fields are structures.
 This more complex type is only used for retrieval quantities, in order to follow  the Qpack system.

+   All fields listed affect inversions, either in the pre-calculation phase or when doing the actual inversion.
+The settings are applied by various functions and if you are using individual functions of Qsmr you need to figure out what settings that have an effect or not.
+For example, the fields TB_SCALING_FAC and TB_CONTRAST_FAC are not apllied directly when loading the data, but are applied on the L1B data by a special function.

 ~~~~~

 ABSLOOKUP_OPTION